 For more Major League Instruction and access to our ever growing database of video lessons, BECOME A BPA MEMBER NOW.

 Great night of Pitcher/Catcher camp tonight.
 Pitchers learned from Yankees’ prospect Nick Goody on how to properly create angle and repeat their delivery.
 Live bullpens next week.
 Catchers worked hard on recieving with catching coach, Ariel Mercedes.
 The drills both sets of players did are very simple but very effective.

 Hitting School resumes on Wednesday night.
 Last week, our hitters worked on “balance beam” position.
 Or “keeping your knees inside your feet” all the way through the swing.
 They learned about loading or “stride separation.”
 This weeks course will fast forward to approach to ball all the way through extension.
 And of course, the boys will get a lot of swings.

 BPA had two great camps over the weekend at the Central Florida Indoor Sports Center.
-Our coaching staff did a great job and the players … Read More »
+Our coaching staff did a great job and the players really seemed … Read More »

 One of the biggest issues young players and their parents have in the recruiting process is a lack of knowledge and understanding of how baseball scholarships work.
 In order to have a better understanding of the process, we need to have an idea of just how many opportunities are available in the State Of Florida to play College Baseball.